MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 # Module 3: Get started with Power Apps

-## Lab 4: Introduction to Power Apps portals
+## Lab 4: How to build a Power Apps portal

 # Scenario